abailoni/introduction-to-UM-course/content/en/homepage/your-coach.md

 ![Alberto](/images/image_profile_small.jpg)
 {.profile_pic}

 Hi, I'm Alberto, your guide for this meditation course.
 I started practicing mindfulness and meditation in 2019 to manage stress and anxiety.

 After exploring various traditions (including Hindu and Tibetan traditions that combined meditation with intense pranayamas), I found the Unified Mindfulness System in 2022, which revolutionized my practice.

-With a background in theoretical physics and computer science, I was drawn to the systematic approach of Unified Mindfulness.
-It doesn't push any specific practice or belief, but offers a comprehensive toolkit to explore different techniques.
+With a background in theoretical physics and computer science, I was drawn to the systematic approach of Unified Mindfulness. **I was immediately drawn to the unusually rigorous and algorithmic approach of the Unified Mindfulness System**, initially ideated by Shinzen Young.
+It doesn't push any specific practice or belief, but offers a comprehensive toolkit unifying and clarifying most main contemplative practices, allowing you to explore a wide range of techniques and apply the most meaningful ones for you at any given moment.

-Meditation has helped me navigate stress, health challenges, and mood swings.
-This got me convinced to train as a Certified Unified Mindfulness Coach, and I'm excited to share these practices with you!
+**Meditation has helped me navigate stress, health challenges, and mood swings.** This got me convinced to train as a Certified Unified Mindfulness Coach, and I'm excited to share these practices with you!

 [//]: # (Hi, I'm Alberto and will be the instructor for this course. **I began practicing mindfulness and meditation in 2019 initially to manage chronic stress and anxiety.** )